Big bulky speakers are a thing of the past for sound systems.

 - Vpeak stands for peak voltage swing and Rload for speaker impedance which is 4 ohms

-Depending on particular needs, component availability, and desired performance characteristics, adjustments could be required.
+Depending on particular needs, component availability and desired performance characteristics adjustments is needed.

 Advantages